yahnjr/gis-tools/README.md

 6. Split CAD- **intended to be used as a script for an ArcGIS toolbox** takes a CAD .dwg file and an output geodatabase directory.
 Will convert your CAD file into individual layers, organized into thematic categories based on their geometries.
 NOTE: CAD file results will maintain whatever projection you defined for them, so they should be georeferenced prior to running the tool.

 7. tidycensus.R- simple R script for getting started with tidycensus.

+8. BLI_automate- **WORK IN PROGRESS** An attempt to automate a basic Buildable Lands Inventory.
+Currently works with a parcel file and a study area/city limits polygon file.
+Is not functional as a script currently.
+Only works in Oregon due to LiDAR data at the moment, but LiDAR could be made into a parameter in the future.